bgoonz/docs-collection/github/github/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/managing-your-subscriptions.md

 ---
 title: Managing your subscriptions
-intro: 'To help you manage your notifications efficiently, there are several ways to unsubscribe.'
+intro: "To help you manage your notifications efficiently, there are several ways to unsubscribe."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Notifications
 redirect_from:
   - /github/managing-subscriptions-and-notifications-on-github/managing-your-subscriptions
 shortTitle: Manage your subscriptions
 ---

 To help you understand your subscriptions and decide whether to unsubscribe, see "[Viewing your subscriptions](/github/managing-subscriptions-and-notifications-on-github/viewing-your-subscriptions)."

 {% note %}